 - a.
 The contractor shall maintain a transaction log for document production, including the results of the review and validation of digital documents.
 This log must support and provide evidence of adherence to established scanning procedures.
 This log shall be proposed by the contractor and approved by the government. - b.
 In addition, the contractor shall maintain a production log and will advise the government as to the progress of the production on at least a weekly basis.
-At a minimum it will list the number of files processed by day, and the number of scanned images, if that option is exercised by the government.
-The form and format of this report will be agreed to by the contractor and government prior to the start of production.

-c.
-This log will be used to supply a final report to the government at the conclusion of the project showing traceability of the data entry process.
+At a minimum it will list the number of files processed by day, and the number of scanned images.
+The form and format of this report will be agreed to by the contractor and government prior to the start of production. - c.
+This log will be used to supply a final report to the government at the conclusion of the project showing traceability of the conversion process.
+This is so the government record staff will have a documented chronology of the paper to digital conversion to be used as the record custodian.